unep-grid/mapx-documentation/docs/legal-notices/terms-of-use.rst

 --------------------------------------

-The content of MapX is provided by a range of data suppliers and does not necessarily reflect the views or policies of UNEP/GRID-Geneva.
-Materials on MapX are offered "as is", and UNEP/GRID-Geneva makes no warranties or representations regarding their accuracy, completeness, or reliability.
-MapX may also contain links to third-party websites, and UNEP/GRID-Geneva is not responsible for, nor does it necessarily endorse, any content on these external sites.
+The content of MapX is provided by a range of data suppliers and does not necessarily reflect the views or policies of GRID-Geneva.
+Materials on MapX are offered "as is", and GRID-Geneva makes no warranties or representations regarding their accuracy, completeness, or reliability.
+MapX may also contain links to third-party websites, and GRID-Geneva is not responsible for, nor does it necessarily endorse, any content on these external sites.

-To the fullest extent permitted by law, UNEP/GRID-Geneva is not liable for any direct, indirect, incidental, or consequential damages arising from your use of MapX.
-This includes damages resulting from reliance on user-uploaded content or external links, for which UNEP/GRID-Geneva does not assume any responsibility or liability.
+To the fullest extent permitted by law, GRID-Geneva is not liable for any direct, indirect, incidental, or consequential damages arising from your use of MapX.
+This includes damages resulting from reliance on user-uploaded content or external links, for which GRID-Geneva does not assume any responsibility or liability.

 Platform availability